Curtis Loftis: Treasurer of South Carolina

 On June 8, 2010, Loftis defeated the incumbent State Treasurer, Converse Chellis in the Republican Primary with 62% of the vote, carrying all of the state's 46 counties.

 Treasurer Loftis became the first Republican to defeat a sitting incumbent in a statewide GOP primary.

+In 2024, Loftis became embroiled in a battle over who was responsible for $1.8 billion that was left sitting in state accounts for several years, unbeknownst to legislators, some of whom wanted to remove him from office.
+The money never had been properly distributed to state agencies because, Loftis said, it did not have the required codes when it was put into a special account during a software transition.
+Legislators were alerted to the $1.8 billion by the state's new comptroller general.

+State law requires the treasurer to publish quarterly reports showing which banks hold state funds.
+But when Loftis, under intense questioning from legislators, threatened to publish a report online that contained state bank account numbers, the attorney general prepared to go to the state Supreme Court to block that.
+Loftis backed down after calls from the chief of the State Law Enforcement Division and Gov. Henry McMaster.

+Loftis has said he would not seek reelection in 2026.

+On January 16, 2025, State Representative Heather Bauer filed legislation that begins impeachment proceedings against Treasurer Loftis.
+Senator Larry Grooms has also called for impeachment due to the enormous accounting error inflicted on the state.

 2014 election

 Treasurer Loftis won the Primary with a 62% of the vote and was unopposed in the general election to remain the State Treasurer.

 2018 election

 Treasurer Curtis Loftis defeated Rosalyn Glenn (D) and Sarah Work (American Party) in the general election on November 6, 2018.

 2022 election

-Treasurer Curtis Loftis had no Primary opponent and as such was automatically the Republican nominee.
-No Democrat candidate filed to challenge Treasure Loftis, and he defeated Sarah Work (American Party) in the general election on November 8, 2022.
+Treasurer Curtis Loftis had no primary opponent and as such was automatically the Republican nominee.
+No Democratic candidate filed to challenge Treasure Loftis, and he defeated Sarah Work (American Party) in the general election on November 8, 2022.
 The election results were 1,129,961 (79.67%) for Loftis vs. 281,695 (19.86%) for Work.